juraj-hrivnak/Pakku/docs/topics/Installing-Pakku.md

 Pakku is available from [nixpkgs](https://github.com/NixOS/nixpkgs) as `pakku`.

-1. Check you have Nix installed on your computer.
+1. Check whether you have Nix installed on your computer.
 NixOS comes with it preinstalled.
    If not, check the installation instructions from [here](https://nixos.org/download/) for your OS.
 2. If using just the nix package manager you can install Pakku with these commands:
    ```nix